 25.8 Are there suitable arrangements for ensuring that the premises have been evacuated?
 N/A \boxtimes Yes No 25.9 Is there a suitable fire assembly point(s)? \boxtimes N/A Yes No 25.10 Are there adequate procedures for evacuation of any disabled people who are likely to be present?
-N/A Yes No Comments: 25.5 - Each resident is provided with written differe. etails on wha at to d lo in ca ase of f 25.7 - Premises information boxes are provide for which the Fire Service has access. ed at t he entr ance to the build ing 25.8 - As it stands at the moment current guidance does not require purpose built blocks of flats to be evacuated fully.
-This guidance may change in the future due to the fire at Grenfell tower.
-If building needs to be evacuated it is the responsibility of the Responsible person not the Local Fire Service 25.9 - See 20.1(e) above of this report.
+N/A Yes No Comments: 25.5 - Each resident is provided with written defire. etails on wha at to d lo in ca ase of F 25.7 - Premises information boxes are provide for which the Fire Service has access. ed at t he entr ance to the build ing 25.8 - As it stands at the moment current guid built blocks of flats to be evacuated fully.
+This guid future due to the fire at Grenfell tower.
+If building the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Responsible person not be supported by the responsibility of the Respo guidar ng ne nce ma eds to b y cha be eva inge in acuate the 25.9 - See 20.1(e) above of this report.
 25.10 - No evidence of the number and type of in the block.
 If there are any person's resident able to evacuate the building unaided and with be identified and a PEEP carried out. in the flats w ho wo ould no ot be 25.11 Persons nominated and trained to use fire extinguishing appliances?
-N/A Yes \boxtimes No Comments: Hull City Council do not train staff to use fire extinguishers as it is their policy not to fight a fire.
-Portable fire extinguishers have been provided in the building as part of the fire risk assessment to reduce the existing risk.
-All have been sighted in non-public areas.
-Consideration should be given whether to train a selected number of staff in the use of portable fire extinguishers.
-25.12 Persons nominated and trained to assist with evacuation, including evacuation of disabled people? \boxtimes N/A Yes No
+N/A Yes \boxtimes No Comments: Hull City Council do not train staff to use fire not to fight a fire.
+Portable fire extinguishers h building as part of the fire risk assessment to been sighted in non-public areas.
+Considerat train a selected number of staff in the use of nave k reduction sh peen proceethe controlled by the controlled by t ovide existir e give ed in th ng risk en whe ie .
+All h ether t ave 25.12 Persons nominated and trained to assist with evacuation, including evacuation of disabled people? \boxtimes N/A Yes No